Black Theology and Leadership Institute

 About the Black Theology and Leadership Institute

 The Black Theology and Leadership Institute is a weeklong intensive continuing education event for clergy and laity for training, worship, and fellowship.
 The institute is designed for clergy and lay leaders who would like to deepen their thinking and preaching by learning from preeminent scholars of theology and religion.
 All are urged to apply, including those who may not have formal theological training.
+This year's theme is Liberating Theologies: Social Justice in the Black Church Today.
 The Institute is limited to 50 fellows.
+Apply today.

 Fellows will have a week to think deeply about theology and leadership through robust academics and thoughtful discernment.
 The demanding schedule includes: